JGalle83/stata/documents/genotypeqc.md

 This program runs a 'single-line-code' quality control of genotype array data utilising ```plink``` and ```plink2``` within ```stata```.
 Due to the complexity of the analysis the program utilises numerous reference file requires and other dependencies; these need to be noted in a parameters file.
 ## Create a parameters file
 The pipeline requires a number of dependencies and thresholds to be defined within a parameters file.
 The parameter file is basically a set of globals that ```stata``` stores in memory and applies during the qc program

+> note that as of 16th November, the parameter file has become streamlined, removing annotation and becoming in essence a \*.do file

 ### Definitions
 * ```array_ref``` the path to the folder containing the genotype array folders;
 * ```build_ref``` the path to the file ```rsid-hapmap-genome-location.dta```